cyfronet-fid/marketplace/README.md

   * `MP_DATABASE_HOST` - PostgreSQL database host
   * `MP_DATABASE_USERNAME` - PostgreSQL database username
   * `MP_DATABASE_PASSWORD` - PostgreSQL database password

-## Environmental Variables

-This project can be further customized via numerous environmental variables.
-To make storing them a little easier `dotenv` gem has been employed.
-You can read documentation [here](https://github.com/bkeepers/dotenv).

-In short you can store your env variables in `.env` file in the root of the project.

 ## Views, locales and scss customization